Eventyret/DevHangout/README.md

 heroku config:set SECRET_KEY=YOUR SECRET KEY
 ```

-_Note: You might have to go into heroku after creating the app and make sure it has not added a postgreesql url, if this is the case remove it as it will use that as a priority_
+_Note: You might have to go into Heroku after creating the app and make sure it has not added a PostgreSQL url if this is the case remove it as it will use that as a priority_

 **NOTE: Make sure you set the configurations before you push to Heroku, else you won't get any data back.**